 —Daniel Lewis, Former Dean of Dance, New World School of the Arts

-Now celebrating its 38th year, White Mountain Summer Dance Festival offers three weeks of intensive dance training and is now offering the opportunity to earn 3 college credits through UMass Amherst.
-We are excited to be returning to the campus of The University of Massachusetts Amherst, a 1,450-acre campus nestled in the scenic Pioneer Valley of Western Massachusetts; one of the most picturesque areas of Massachusetts.
+Now celebrating its 39th year, White Mountain Summer Dance Festival offers three weeks of intensive dance training.
+We are excited to be relocating to the campus of Barnard College, an intimate 4-acre campus nestled in the Upper West Side of Manhattan; steps away from the center of New York City.

 WMSDF is an exploration of movement and creativity for students, educators, and anyone looking to enrich and deepen his or her understanding of the moving body and the creative process.
 Under Artistic Director Laura Glenn, WMSDF offers an internationally recognized innovative and comprehensive approach that combines specialized training, personal attention, and hands-on instruction.
 Nine faculty members work together to present a cohesive curriculum with more than 12 hours of instruction daily.
 All classes are taught by gifted educators committed to helping participants reach their maximum potential in dance and movement artistry.
 It is a program that supports breakthroughs in technique, creativity, and life.
 Enrollment is limited to 40 resident participants to ensure a four-to-one student-to-faculty ratio.